gsoft-inc/wl-hopper/CONTRIBUTING.md

 ### Updating or removing an icon

 - Updating or removing an icon is similar to adding a new icon.
-The only difference is that you will need to delete the SVGs from the following folders:
+The only difference is that you will need to delete or replace the SVGs from the following folders:
   - `packages/svg-icons/src/icons/16px`
   - `packages/svg-icons/src/icons/24px`
   - `packages/svg-icons/src/icons/32px`